rickb777/enumeration/README.md

  * `func (d Day) Ordinal() int`
     - Converts Day values into their ordinal numbers, i.e. the indexes indicating the order in which you declared the constants, starting from zero.
 These may happen to be the same as the values you chose, but need not be.

+* `func DayOf(o int) Day`
+   - Converts an ordinal to a Day value, if it can.
+The name of this function depends on the name of your type (`DayOf` in this example).
+The related type conversion `Day(i)` should be used when converting a value instead of an ordinal.

  * `func (d Day) IsValid() bool`
     - Tests whether a given value is one of the defined `Day` constants.
 Type conversion allows possibly out-of range values to be created; these can be tested with this method.